GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 # User Authentication Introduction
 The Gluu Server was designed to be very flexible in handling user authentication.
-By default, either the Gluu Server's local LDAP, or an organization's backend LDAP (depending on where passwords are stored), is used for username / password authentication ("basic").
+By default, usernames and passwords are stored in Gluu's local LDAP server or an existing backend LDAP like Microsoft Active Directory (AD).
+In Gluu, this is called "basic" authentication.

 Stronger forms of authentication, like One-Time Passcodes (OTP), U2F Security Keys, and Gluu's free U2F mobile app, Super Gluu, can be implemented to increase the security of logins.